 The office of the President is the heart of the Blue House’s Main building.
 It is the space where the president works and presides over small meetings.
 The Reception Room was also used as a meeting place for presidential and foreign guests.
 Also, it was decorated with a Sipjangsaeng pattern, Korean paper, wooden window frames, and doors to create a Korean atmosphere.

-There’s also a single-storey building on the left and right wing of the main building.
+There’s also a single-story building on the left and right wings of the main building.
 The left-wing used a meeting room for cabinet members called as Sejong Chamber.
 While the right-wing used it for small events or parties called Chungmu Chamber.
 These two chambers are not open to the public yet.

 The same with Yeongbingwan, visitors should wear foot socks provided at the entrance of the building.

 Official Presidential Residence